 San Diego (March 8, 2013) – Classmates who know alumnus Charles Ronan, '13 (JD), will be surprised to learn that at 17, he was a shy, retiring teenager.
 Twenty years in the Marines changed all that.

-Whenever he could, Charles sought to further his own education, taking night classes at six different colleges as he moved around the country.
+Whenever he could, Ronansought to further his own education, taking night classes at six different colleges as he moved around the country.
 "When I finally decided to apply to law school, I had just four units left to complete in order to get my undergraduate degree."

-"That first year," recalled Charles, "was kind of a blur.
+"That first year," recalled Ronan, "was kind of a blur.
 I hadn't been a full-time student since high school.
 I was definitely not the typical law student.
 It was a little strange hanging out with 24-year-olds and being the only person to laugh when a professor referenced some movie from the '80s."
-But Charles feels good about how things went for him at USD.
+But Ronan feels good about how things went for him at USD.
 His grades improved every semester, and he points to rewarding experiences in the Entrepreneurship Clinic and in an internship at Geocon.
-Also during law school, Charles, who owns a small recording studio, mixed two cd's for east coast indie rock bands: "A lot of work, but fun."
-Charles graduated with a concentration in business and corporate law.
+Also during law school, Ronan, who owns a small recording studio, mixed two cd's for east coast indie rock bands: "A lot of work, but fun."
+Ronan graduated with a concentration in business and corporate law.

 About the University of San Diego School of Law

 Recognized for the excellence of its faculty, curriculum and clinical programs, the University of San Diego (USD) School of Law enrolls approximately 900 Juris Doctor and graduate law students from throughout the United States and around the world.
 The law school is best known for its offerings in the areas of business and corporate law, constitutional law, intellectual property, international and comparative law, public interest and taxation.